yosinski/aracnaHardware/README.md

 =====================

 This repository contains the files necessary to print the [Aracna](http://creativemachines.cornell.edu/aracna) robot.
-For drivers, see the [aracna branch](https://github.com/yosinski/QuadraTot/tree/aracna) of the QuadraTot repository.
+For drivers, see the related [aracna](https://github.com/CreativeMachinesLab/aracna) repository.